grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

     __replica__: replica2
 ```

-Note: These are external labels and have nothing to do with remote_write config.
+Note: These are external labels and have nothing to do with `remote_write` config.

-These two label names are configurable per-tenant within Grafana Mimir, and should be set to something unique.
-For example, cluster label is already used by some workloads, and you should set the label to be something else that uniquely identifies the cluster.
-Good examples for this label-name would be `team`, `cluster`, `prometheus`, etc.
+These two label names are configurable on a per-tenant basis within Grafana Mimir.
+For example, if the label name of one cluster is used by some workloads, set the label name of another cluster to be something else that uniquely identifies the second cluster.
+Some examples might include, `team`, `cluster`, or `prometheus`.

 The replica label should be set so that the value for each Prometheus is unique in that cluster.
 Note: Grafana Mimir drops this label when ingesting data, but preserves the cluster label.
 This way, your timeseries won't change when replicas change.